Last updated on October 11th, 2019

-Novice email marketers often worry about sending too many emails or sending to often.
-While it’s true that “too many emails” is a common reason to unsubscribe from an email list, you have to send a lot of emails to someone to get them to unsubscribe, especially if they care about your brand and your content.
+Novice email marketers often worry about sending too many emails or sending too often.
+While it’s true that “too many emails” is a common reason to unsubscribe, you have to send a lot of emails to someone to get them to unsubscribe, especially if they care about your brand and your content.

 A 2015 study from MarketingSherpa found that most people want to receive emails monthly or weekly from brands they follow.

 This means you can email your subscribers weekly without bothering them.
 In fact, we recommend sending an email at least once each week even if you don’t publish a new podcast episode every week.
-If you don’t have a new episode, send them an additional piece of content to keep them engaged (see step eight below for more on this).
+If you don’t have a new episode, send them an additional content from around the web to keep them engaged.

 Like any marketing effort, it’s important to track your results.
 If you don’t measure the performance of your email marketing campaigns, you won’t be able to improve them over time.